al7474/assetflow-ticketing-platform/README.md

 - Modern dashboard (light and dark mode)
 - Responsive design for desktop and mobile

-> You can add a GIF or short video here to showcase the main workflow.

 ## ✨ Key Features

 - JWT authentication and role management (Admin/Employee)